MSD: Significant Amounts Of Rainfall Expected In Some Parts Of Zimbabwe

-MSD: Significant Amounts Of Rainfall Expected In Some Parts Of Zimbabwe4 minutes ago
+MSD: Significant Amounts Of Rainfall Expected In Some Parts Of Zimbabwe19 hours ago

 The Meteorological Services Department (MSD) and the Civil Protection Department in Zimbabwe have announced that there will be significant rainfall in certain parts of the country this week.
 According to the weather report issued on Tuesday, the rest of the country will be partly cloudy and warm, with the Zambezi valley experiencing hot temperatures in the afternoon.